nakayama-kazuki/202x/power-punch/en/readme.md

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-010.gif' />

-You can move connectors to the front or change the order of masks and connectors using "Format Shape" → "Selection Pane."
+You can move connectors to the front or change the order of masks and connectors using "Format Shape" + "Selection Pane".

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/layer.png' />

-Next, let's express the relationship of the vertices of an equilateral triangle with ponchi★★★-e.
+Next, let's express the relationship of the vertices of an equilateral triangle with doodle.
 When positioning an equilateral triangle at the center of a slide according to PowerPoint guides, the center and centroid of the triangle do not align.
-Therefore, a ponchi★★★-e connecting each vertex from the center may give the impression that vertex A is a special entity, which is inappropriate for expressing equal relationships.
+Therefore, a doodle connecting each vertex from the center may give the impression that vertex A is a special entity, which is inappropriate for expressing equal relationships.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-011.gif' />

-A ponchi★★★-e connecting each vertex from the centroid (intersection of perpendicular lines) of an equilateral triangle can clearly indicate the equal relationship of each vertex.
+A doodle connecting each vertex from the centroid of an equilateral triangle can clearly indicate the equal relationship of each vertex.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-012.gif' />

-In the case of a regular pentagon, a ponchi★★★-e connecting each vertex from the center of the guide reveals the source of discomfort when rotated.
+In the case of a regular pentagon, a doodle connecting each vertex from the center of the guide reveals the source of discomfort when rotated.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-013.gif' />

-A ponchi★★★-e connecting each vertex from the centroid maintains a beautiful regular pentagon even when rotated.
+A doodle connecting each vertex from the centroid maintains a beautiful regular pentagon even when rotated.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-014.gif' />

-Next is a topic specific to concrete examples, but ponchi★★★-e often express API offerings or data exchanges.
-In this case, the direction of the HTTP request calling the API and the direction of data exchange may be the same or opposite.
-Be careful not to cause preconceptions or misunderstandings about what the arrows in the ponchi★★★-e intend.
+Next is a topic specific to concrete examples.
+A doodle often expresses API offerings or data exchanges.
+In this case, the direction of the HTTP request calling the API and the direction of data exchange may not only be the same but also opposite.
+Be careful not to cause preconceptions or misunderstandings about what the arrows in the doodle are intended to represent.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-025.gif' />

-## 7. Which Storage?
+## 7. Which Preset Storage ?

-Ponchi-e often represents storage, but PowerPoint shapes include two types of cylinders that resemble storage.
+A doodle often represents storage, especially for system use, but PowerPoint has two types of preset storage.
 Cylinder A cannot adjust the shape of the bottom, resulting in awkward perspective when elongated.
-Which cylinder should be used?
+Which cylinder should be used ?

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-015.gif' />